robertdebock/ansible-role-rsyslog/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-rsyslog.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-rsyslog)

-Provides rsyslog for your system.
+The purpose of this role is to install and configure rsyslog on your system.

 Example Playbook
 ----------------